oslabs-beta/DeLorean/README.md

 [] Are you running your app from something other than a localhost url?

 [] Was your app developed with SvelteKit?
-Att this time, DeLorean is untested with SvelteKit applications, and there are likely to be implementation issues.
+At this time, DeLorean is untested with SvelteKit applications, and there are likely to be implementation issues.
 If you want DeLorean to work with SveleteKit now, feel free to [contribute](#contribute) to the project!

 #### DeLorean is showing a blank screen after closing the Dev Tools panel

 [] DeLorean receives initial state after connecting for the first time.
-If you've closed an reopened the Dev Tools panel, just click connect and change some state in your applciation and DeLorean will start to track it, although only from the point of second of second connection onwards.
+If you've closed and reopened the Dev Tools panel, just click Connect and change some state in your application and DeLorean will start to track it, although only from the point of second connection onwards.

 ## Contribute

 DeLorean is fully open-source, and we would love to get more brains working on the project.
-If you'd like to fix bugs, fork the repo, make some changes and submit a pull request.
+If you'd like to fix bugs or add a new feature, fork the repo, make some changes and submit a pull request.
 Our team will review your changes and work to integrate functional code.

 We have a number of features in our backlog to implement, including consistent SvelteKit integration, creation of an ignore list to stop tracking certain variables, and persistent storage, so that state history can be saved even after closing out of the extension.